 - Device Unavailable Ring Attempts: These are the attempts that the agent could not action because:

-- Network problems.
+- Network connectivity issues.